History of Brazil: First Republic (1889–1930)

-Populism and development (1930–1964)
+Vargas Era (1930–1946)

 After 1930, the successive governments continued industrial and agriculture growth and development of the vast interior of Brazil.

-Getúlio Vargas led a military junta that had taken control in 1930 and would remain to rule from 1930 to 1945 with the backing of Brazilian military, especially the Army.
-In this period, he faced internally the Constitutionalist Revolt in 1932 and two separate coup d'état attempts: by Communists in 1935 and by local right-wing elements of the Brazilian Integralism movement in 1938.
+Getúlio Vargas led a military junta that had taken control in 1930 and would continue to rule from 1930 to 1945 with the backing of the Brazilian military, especially the Army.
+In this period, known as the Third Republic, Vargas faced internally the Constitutionalist Revolt in 1932 and two separate coup d'état attempts: by Communists in 1935 and by local right-wing elements of the Brazilian Integralism movement in 1938.

 The liberal revolution of 1930 overthrew the oligarchic coffee plantation owners and brought to power an urban middle class and business interests that promoted industrialization and modernization.
 Aggressive promotion of new industry turned around the economy by 1933.
-Brazil's leaders in the 1920s and 1930s decided that Argentina's implicit foreign policy goal was to isolate Portuguese-speaking Brazil from Spanish-speaking neighbors, thus facilitating the expansion of Argentine economic and political influence in South America.
+Brazil's leaders in the 1920s and 1930s decided that Argentina's implicit foreign policy goal was to isolate Portuguese-speaking Brazil from Spanish-speaking neighbours, thus facilitating the expansion of Argentine economic and political influence in South America.
 Even worse, was the fear that a more powerful Argentine Army would launch a surprise attack on the weaker Brazilian Army.
 To counter this threat, President Getúlio Vargas forged closer links with the United States.
 Meanwhile, Argentina moved in the opposite direction.
 During World War II, Brazil was a staunch ally of the United States and sent its military to Europe.
 The United States provided over $100 million in Lend-Lease grants, in return for free rent on air bases used to transport American soldiers and supplies across the Atlantic, and naval bases for anti-submarine operations.
-In sharp contrast, Argentina was officially neutral and at times favored Germany.
-A democratic regime prevailed from 1945 to 1964.
-In the 1950s after Vargas' second period (this time, democratically elected), the country experienced an economic boom during Juscelino Kubitschek's years, during which the capital was moved from Rio de Janeiro to Brasília.
+In sharp contrast, Argentina was officially neutral and at times favoured Germany.